 Trampolines are meant to be jumped on- at least that’s what every beginner thinks.
 However, although there’s still some fun in trying to jump as high as possible, simply jumping on a trampoline soon becomes boring and tiresome.

-The tuck jump is a cool trampoline trick for beginners.
+The tuck jump is a cool trampoline for beginners.
 Not to despise it, you’ll need to perfect this trick first as its forms the basis of all other trampoline pro moves.

 To do a tuck jump on a trampoline, you’ll need to make a jump and then fold your knees towards your chest as you go up.
 Then, grab the area just below your knees with your hands as you prepare to land.